What was Apolítico?

 Apolítico, created in 2001 by Cuban artist Wilfredo Prieto (1978), was a collection of 45 flags from different countries around the world.
 Prieto chose the countries based on the fact they were all recognized by the United Nations.
 In an interesting twist, the artist stripped the color from the flags and kept the abstract and egalitarian versions.

-In 2006 when the Kadist Art Foundation opened its doors to the public, the arts organization showcased Apolítico, which by then had 60 national flags.
-In 2012, Prieto showed Apolítico in Zürich, Switzerland, at the Hardturm Stadium, which had in the past been a venue for international soccer matches.
+In 2006, when the Kadist Art Foundation opened its doors to the public, the arts organization showcased Apolítico, which by then had 60 national flags.
+In 2012, Prieto showed Apolítico in Zürich, Switzerland, on the occasion of Art and the City, the largest outdoor exhibition in Switzerland, at the Hardturm Stadium, which had in the past been a venue for international soccer matches.

 Interpretation of the artwork